 Messenger and WhatsApp as service channels

-Facebook Messenger and WhatsApp are two of the most popular instant messaging apps worldwide, used by 1,3 billion and 1,6 billion users respectively.
+Facebook Messenger has 1,3 billion users and WhatsApp 2 billion users worldwide.
+This makes them two of the most popular instant messaging apps worldwide.
 So it's no wonder that businesses are heavily investing in these two apps in customer service operations.
 According to Customer Experience Trends 2019, 51% of customer service professionals in North America and Europe have already implemented Facebook Messenger and 21% WhatsApp as their service channels.
 The survey also mentions that 49% plan to implement Messenger and 79% WhatsApp in the future.

 With an abundance of social messaging apps out there, it seems almost impossible for businesses to keep up to date and manage cross-channel communication with customers.
 However, this emerging trend doesn't necessarily mean that your service or sales agents have to operate multiple messaging accounts.
 Readily available integrations to existing CRM software, ticketing systems, or chat platforms make implementation seamless.
 Providing multiple channels for customers to reach out to you is really a matter of efficiency - who wouldn’t enjoy the unified experience of handling multiple conversations with customers across channels from one single view?